 \section{Related Work}

 \textbf{Tool-Augmented Reasoning} Equipping VLMs with external tools enables them to use specialized vision models for targeted visual tasks~\citep{Lu2023ChameleonPC, Wu2023VisualCT, Yin2025ToolVQAAD, suris2023vipergpt, gupta2023visual}.
 While this improves performance, it also introduces computational overhead.
 Moreover, tool usage is inherently constrained, as the final performance is bounded by the ability of each tool instead of the reasoning process itself.
-In this work, we consider self-contained visual reasoning, which conduct reasoning flexibly and does not rely on external vision tools.
+In this work, we consider self-contained visual reasoning, which conducts reasoning flexibly and does not rely on external vision tools.

-\textbf{Text Space Reasoning} Text space reasoning methods, such as Chain-of-Thought ~\citep{Kojima2022LargeLMStep}, has achieved big success in language reasoning~\citep{wei2023chainofthoughtpromptingelicitsreasoning, wang2024chainofthoughtreasoningprompting, madaan2023selfrefineiterativerefinementselffeedback, wang2023selfconsistencyimproveschainthought}, solving problems like math, science, and logical reasoning.
-The strong performance of LLMs with CoT capabilities has led to its broad adoption and success in models such as DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
-With the success of text CoT, many works have extended reasoning to the visual modality.
-A straightforward approach is to generate dense captions and then reason in language space~\citep{lu2022learnexplainmultimodalreasoning}, but this process is inherently lossy.
+\textbf{Text Space Reasoning} Text space reasoning methods, such as Chain-of-Thought ~\citep{Kojima2022LargeLMStep}, have achieved big success in language reasoning~\citep{wei2022chain, wang2024chainofthoughtreasoningprompting, madaan2023selfrefineiterativerefinementselffeedback, wang2023selfconsistencyimproveschainthought}, solving problems like math, science, and logical reasoning.
+The strong performance of LLMs with CoT capabilities has led to their broad adoption and success in models such as DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+With the success of CoT, many works have extended reasoning to the visual modality.
+A straightforward approach is to generate dense captions and reason in language space~\citep{lu2022learnexplainmultimodalreasoning}, but this process is inherently lossy.

 We compare \ours with recent multimodal reasoning paradigms in Tab.~\ref{tab:previous-work}.
 Visual CoT~\citep{Shao2024VisualCoTCA} relies on textual interpretations of images, limiting reasoning to the discrete text space.
 MCoT~\citep{Cheng2025VisualthoughtMCoTTA} enables continuous visual reasoning by editing or generating supplementary images, but requires substantial compute and lacks flexibility.
-VChain~\citep{Huang2025VChainCF} interleaves images and text in the reasoning chain, yet still loses visual information by projecting images into text space. \ours uniquely combines continuous visual reasoning, dense perceptual cues, and 3D-aware understanding within a single self-contained framework.
+VChain~\citep{huang2025vchain} interleaves images and text in the reasoning chain, yet still loses visual information by projecting images into text space. \ours uniquely combines continuous visual reasoning, dense perceptual cues, and 3D-aware understanding within a single self-contained framework.